AMReX-Codes/amrex-tutorials/Docs/source/HelloWorld.rst

 additional commits and the AMReX work tree is dirty (i.e. there are uncommitted changes).

-In the GNUmakefile there are compilation options for DEBUG mode (less optimized code with more error checking), dimensionality, compiler type, and flags to enable MPI and/or OpenMP parallelism.
+In the GNU make file, ``GNUmakefile``,  there are compilation options for DEBUG mode (less optimized code with more error checking), dimensionality, compiler type, and flags to enable MPI and/or OpenMP parallelism.
 If there are multiple instances of a parameter, the last instance takes precedence.